-In vitro fertilization as I understand in common parlance is method of combining women’s egg and man’s sperm in the lab.
-After combing the egg and sperm the fertilized egg would be transferred to the mothers uterus to grow fertilized egg naturally.
-The process I described above may appears to be very simple but in actuality it is not simple at all.
+In vitro fertilization, as I understand in common parlance is a method of combining woman’s egg and man’s sperm in the lab.
+After combing the egg and sperm the fertilized egg would be transferred to the mother’s uterus to grow fertilized egg naturally.
+The process I described above may appear to be very simple but in actuality, it is not simple at all.
 To get some more clarity you need to read the following description.
 This is excerpts from about .com

 In a typical IVF procedure, a woman is first treated with fertility drugs to stimulate the production of numerous mature eggs.
-Once these eggs have matured, a needle is inserted through the vagina to remove the eggs.
-The eggs are then placed in a specially-prepared laboratory dish.
+Once these eggs have matured, a needle is inserted into the vagina to remove the eggs.
+The eggs are then placed in a specially prepared laboratory dish.

 A sign that fertilization has occurred is when the eggs begin to cleave, or divide, into multiple cells.
 Embryos need to be placed in the uterus approximately 72 hours after fertilization.